-The Company and its subsidiaries have operating leases for office space and equipment expiring at various dates through 2034.
-The Company leases its corporate headquarters at 85 Broad Street, New York, New York which houses its executive management team and many administrative functions for the firm as well as its research, trading, investment banking, and asset management divisions and an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.
+The Parent and its subsidiaries have operating leases for office space and equipment expiring at various dates through 2024.
+The Parent leases its corporate headquarters at 85 Broad Street, New York, New York which houses its executive management team and many administrative functions for the firm as well as its research, trading, investment banking, and asset management divisions and an office in Troy, Michigan, which among other things, houses its payroll and human resources departments.

-The majority of the leases are held by the Company's subsidiary, Viner Finance Inc., which is a consolidated subsidiary and 100% owned by the Company.
+The majority of the leases are held by the Parent's subsidiary, Viner Finance Inc., which is a 100% owner of the Company.

-Leases with an initial term of 12 months or less are not recorded on the balance sheet; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
+Leases with an initial term of 12 months or less are not recorded on the statement of financial condition; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
 Most leases include an option to renew and the exercise of lease renewal options is at our sole discretion.
 The Company did not include the renewal options as part of the right of use assets and liabilities.